Kaya F.C.–Iloilo: New league and new home

 The University of Makati Stadium was the home ground of Kaya during the inaugural Philippines Football League season in 2017.

-In November 2016, after the Philippines Football League (PFL) was established as the country's new top-tier league, Kaya confirmed their participation in the PFL's inaugural season (2017).
+In November 2016, after the Philippines Football League (PFL) was established as the country's new top-tier league, Kaya confirmed their participation in the inaugural season.
 Kaya adopted the name Kaya–Makati and used the University of Makati Stadium, with a seating capacity of 4,000, as their home ground.
 For the inaugural season, Kaya finished third in the regular season and lost to Ceres-Negros in the semi-final of the Finals series.
 In January 2018, it was reported that Kaya planned to move its home venue to the Iloilo Sports Complex in La Paz, Iloilo City.
 On 6 February 2018, Kaya transferred from Makati to Iloilo with the signing of a memorandum of agreement between club officials and the provincial government of Iloilo.
 The team changed their name to Kaya–Iloilo.

-Kaya later secured a return to Asian club football after it won over the Davao Aguilas in the final of the 2018 Copa Paulino Alcantara and qualified for the 2019 AFC Cup.
+Kaya secured a return to Asian club football after it won over Davao Aguilas in the final of the 2018 Copa Paulino Alcantara and qualified for the 2019 AFC Cup.
 In the 2020 season, Kaya finished undefeated in the shortened season with 3 wins and 2 draws.
-In their final league match, they ended the two-year unbeaten run of their rivals United City (formerly Ceres).
+In their final league match, they ended the two-year unbeaten run of rivals United City (formerly Ceres).
 In 2021, club won their second Copa Paulino Alcantara.

-In the 2022–23 season, Kaya won their first PFL title, which was also their first-ever league title.
-Meanwhile, their rivals United City, whom they finished runners-up to in the previous three seasons, withdrew from the PFL mid-season thus seeing the club qualified to the 2023–24 AFC Champions League group stage.
+In the 2022–23 season, Kaya won their first-ever league title.